It has often been said that programmers are introverts. I

 believed his firm lost several million dollars during his employment because it

-did not install a $14,000 shower in his office. œWhen he moved to a new firm
+did not install a $14,000 shower in his office.
+When he moved to a new firm

-that had a shower, wrote Csikszentmihalyi, œhis ideas kept coming out.
+that had a shower, wrote Csikszentmihalyi, his ideas kept coming out.

-I'm not proposing that you provide new showers for your
+Im not proposing that you provide new showers for your

 programmers (not all of them, anyway), but you should stop treating them as

 pluggable units, each with similar capabilities.
-They're individuals, different
+Theyre individuals, different

 from the others in many ways, each with their own rhythms and preferences.
 Most

-of them will know what it takes for them to get into their flow”and that's what
+of them will know what it takes for them to get into their flowand thats what

 you need to cultivate.